 Kayleigh also likes the fact that Sophie squeaks.
 She can’t squeeze her hard enough to make her squeak yet, but she laughs up a storm when I do it for her.

-Sophie is a bit on the pricey side for a teether, at about $20.00, BUT, I truly think she is worth it.
+Sophie is a bit on the pricey side for a teether, BUT, I truly think she is worth it.
 Sophie has excellent reviews on Amazon, and a lot of them have said that she will last for a very long time.
 I know Kayleigh will be teething for a long time to come, so she’ll get a lot of use out of Sophie.
 Giving Kayleigh a little teething buddy to help her through this rough period is well worth the $20.00 out of my pocket.

 Do your kids have a favorite teether?
 Do you think they’d like Sophie the Giraffe?